All Saints Church, Vange: History

 All Saints church in London Road, Vange, is thought to date from around 1328 and believed to be the oldest surviving church in Basildon, and additions have been made since that time.
 The last major change was in 1837 when the west wall was rebuilt and a gallery was added, In the late 1890s the church underwent a further restoration which was completed in May 1896.
 In 1890 the box pews were replaced by benches.

 The interior, once lit by oil lamps, was later wired for light after electricity was installed to provide heating in 1931.

-On the 4th July, 1955 the church, along with a number of others buildings in the Basildon area, became a listed building on the government departments' Ministry of Works list of buildings of historic interest.
+On 4 July 1955 the church, along with a number of others buildings in the Basildon area, became a listed building on the government departments' Ministry of Works list of buildings of historic interest.
 As of today it is now a designated a Grade II* listed building.

 In the 1950s the population of Vange began to increase as the new housing estates of Basildon new town began to take shape.
 The location of the church, its size and condition were considered inadequate and a new church called St. Chad's was built in Timberlog Lane (now Clay Hill Road) which opened in 1958.

 Services, though greatly reduced, did continue at All Saints, as did marriages and funeral services but by the 1990s it was evident that the church, if it was to survive would need to undergo important renovation work.

 The last service was held in 1994 and All Saints of Vange was made redundant on 14 February 1996 and vested in the Churches Conservation Trust in January 2003.
 Repairs were necessary because the structure of the church had deteriorated over the years, and in more recent years it had been vandalised.
 These were undertaken in two phases.
 In the first phase, starting in April 2004, the building was stabilised and made weatherproof.
 The second phase has included repairs to the interior of the church, replacing doors and windows, dealing with cracks in the walls, rebuilding the stairway leading to the rood loft, conserving the wall paintings, repairing the nave ceiling and removing the chancel ceiling, and restoring the bellcote.